 I now understand that door as dissociation and related defenses such as avoidance and numbing.
 I feel fortunate that it finally bust open from the weight of all I denied and avoided.
 Otherwise, I don’t think I would have ever really known myself, ever risked becoming who I am, flaws and all.

-When abuse occurs in the first two decades of life, there are usually parts of the personality that have been abandoned in an effort to grow up and move on.
+When sexual trauma occurs in the first two decades of life, there are usually parts of the personality that have been abandoned in an effort to grow up and move on.
 Maybe it’s the teen who became sexually promiscuous in response to the abuse and needs to be relieved of shame, or the girl once frightened to go to bed at night and still has problems sleeping.
 Maybe it’s the girl who felt profound betrayal but blames herself.
-Maybe it’s the teen who dreamed of becoming an artist, entrepreneur, or scientist, but instead was consumed by the addiction she used to manage uncontrollable emotions.
+Maybe it’s the young woman who dreamed of becoming an artist, entrepreneur, or scientist, but instead was consumed by the addiction she used to manage uncontrollable emotions.

 Dissociation is an under-appreciated defense.
 Not only does it do a marvelous job of keeping out of awareness threatening emotions, memories, and body sensations, it can also fail miserably.
 And when it does, there’s an opportunity to grow into an integrated and authentic person.
 If the abuse happened during childhood or adolescence, the dissociative defenses often break down in the third or fourth decade.
 According to Judith Herman, “As the survivor struggles with the tasks of adult life ….
 The façade can hold no longer, and the underlying fragmentation becomes manifest.”
 CG Jung also witnessed what he called creative illnesses that typically occur in the fourth decade of life.
 When addressed constructively, they become an opportunity to unify the personality and identify the meaning and purpose of one’s life.

-Research has shown that for those who have relied on dissociative defenses to keep parts of themselves out of conscious awareness, recovering from sexual abuse takes on average three years of focused effort.
+Research has shown that for those who have relied on dissociative defenses to keep parts of themselves out of conscious awareness, recovering from sexual trauma takes on average three years of focused effort.
 For example, this might include working with a therapist one to two times a week and consistently making internal and external changes that support living an integrated life.
 Jung also believed the process of individuation took about three years.

 It’s not uncommon to return to one or more of the phases of recovery as identified by the Phase Oriented approach.
 This is the spirilic nature of both recovery and growth.
 Jung described these revisits to the work of integration as metamorphoses that naturally re-occur across the lifespan.
 Rather than evidence of continued pathology, they are opportunities for growth.